Last Updated on by

 The Nest Detect.
 The Nest Detect works like a door window sensor, letting you know when somebody opens or closes the door or windows.
 It can also function as a motion detector.

 With other sensors, you are forced to disarm your alarm system or else you will be bombarded with a lot of false alarms.
 Not with Nest Secure.

 Aside from being able to activate the Home and Armed mode, which disables motion detection, you can also enjoy a few additional features that Nest has given the Nest Detect.

-For one, you can press a button on the Detect so that you can open or close doors and windows without it ringing the siren, and you do not have to disarm the entire system.
+For one, you can press a button on the Detect so that you can unlock the door, and open or close windows without it ringing the siren, and you do not have to disarm the entire system.

 If you have dogs, you can turn the Dog Pass feature on, which will prevent your dogs from setting off the motion sensors.
 The Nest Detect also has a Pathlight that lights up when you walk past the Detect, helping you see where you are going at night.

 *Update: Now, Nest also offers a separate product called Nest Connect that helps Nest Guard and Nest Detect “communicate” and stay connected in a big home, or when they are far apart.
 It also works with Nest x Yale Lock.

 Customize to your heart’s delight

 The good thing about Nest Secure is that it allows you to customize automation settings so that the alarm system works with you, instead of you working around it.

 - Choose the amount of time for the alarm countdown.
 There really is no reason why you should always feel rushed when you enter or exit the house.
 You have the option of setting the alarm to go off in up to five minutes, giving you enough time to get out of the house or to disarm it after coming in.